ziakn/alsharq-web/README.md

 * The Alsharq Web App
 * install repositry link
 * download node module in your system
-* download Composer in your system
+* download Composer and install in your system
 * open terminal and go to Alsharq Web folder or simply open VSCODE Terminal
 * npm install
 * cp.env.example .env